2018-2019 UROP project submissions deadline August 10, 2018!

 Submitting a proposal

-**Faculty, graduate students, and industry mentors can upload a research project here.
+**Faculty, post docs, graduate students, and industry mentors can upload a research project here.
 The application for proposal submission for 2018-2019 will be open in May 2018.
-The deadline will be August 11, 2017.**
+The deadline will be mid-August, 2018.**

 Applying for funding (optional)

-Postdocs and graduate students who submit UROP proposals, mentor UROP students, and submit the Fall evaluation for their UROP students can receive Materials Grants of up to $250 (for any number of UROP students) and can be nominated to receive a $500 Undergraduate Research Mentor Award.
+Post docs and graduate students who submit UROP proposals, mentor UROP students, and submit the Fall evaluation for their UROP students can receive Materials Grants (Deadline: Feb 2, 2018) of up to $250 (for any number of UROP students) and can be nominated to receive a $500 Undergraduate Research Mentor Award.

 Selecting a student(s)

 UROP students will be given faculty project listings in the beginning of the Fall semester, and with the help of their UROP Leader will select projects to apply to.
 Research Mentors will then conduct interviews to select the student(s) they will hire.